Best Astrophotography Telescopes (2025)

 I captured this photo of the moon using a Sky-Watcher Esprit 100 ED refractor telescope and a mirrorless camera (Canon EOS Ra).
 This image is a composite of two exposures to create a 3D effect.

-There are a number of ways to go about taking photographs of the moon through your telescope, but I find the most effective to be attaching your DSLR camera directly to the telescope.
+There are a number of ways to photograph the moon through your telescope, but I find the most effective is to attach your DSLR camera directly to the telescope.
 This requires a t-ring and t-ring adapter fitted to the DSLR camera body like a lens.

-In this configuration, you are utilizing the native (fixed) focal length of the telescope without adding an additional eyepiece between the camera sensor and the telescope.
+In this configuration, you are utilizing the telescope’s native (fixed) focal length without adding an additional eyepiece between the camera sensor and the telescope.
 A computerized equatorial telescope mount with motorized tracking is essential for capturing a clear shot at high magnification.

 I captured the total lunar eclipse on November 8th, 2022, with a Sky-Watcher Esprit 100 refractor.